 Requires health carriers to include the health plan's prescription drug formulary, when filing premium rates with the commissioner of commerce.
+Requires proposed formulary revisions to be filed with the commissioner by August 1 of the application years.

 Section Description - Article 1: Reporting and Maintaining Prescription Drug Prices